 2011.
 A limited amount of 2011 6 Series convertibles were recalled due to issues with the water pump circuit board that could prevent proper cooling and lead to a fire.

 Despite being in production since the late 1970s, the 6 Series lineup has very few common problems.
 Some owners report issues with stalling, premature tire wear and malfunctioning headlights, but these don’t seem to be very prominent issues.

 In line with BMWs other luxurious vehicles, the 6 Series is designed to provide a comfortable and reliable driving experience.
 While it requires little maintenance to keep it on the road, routine service appointments can ensure it runs smoothly.
-Besides, BMW parts and service can be pricey and keeping a regular maintenance schedule can help prevent sudden, expensive repair bills.
-Here’s what to expect for oil changes, mileage, service intervals and more.
+Besides, BMW parts and services can be pricey, and keeping a regular maintenance schedule can help prevent sudden, expensive repair bills.
+Here’s what to expect for oil changes, mileage, service intervals, and more.

 The 6 Series comes with BMW’s four-year/50-000 mile BMW warranty, which covers problems stemming from defective parts and improper service.
 It also includes free roadside assistance and a separate corrosion warranty.
 While the standard warranty is great, parts and service on the 6 Series can be expensive.
 Adding the extended warranty can provide peace of mind after the initial coverage expires.
 It’s available in multiple terms and includes service from certified BMW technicians, OEM part replacements, mechanical breakdown towing and more.

 Additionally, eligible 6 Series vehicles come with BMW Ultimate Care, which is a three-year/36,000-mile complimentary maintenance plan.
 There are other extended maintenance plans available for an extra fee.